 Lake Niassa is located to the west in the northern province of Niassa and forms part of the border between Malawi and Mozambique.

 LAM offers regular flights from Maputo, Beira and Nampula to Lichinga airport (VXC).
-From Lichinga public transport can be used to visit certain areas on the lake but for more remote destinations you will require your own vehicle or a private transfer.
+From Lichinga public transport can be used to visit certain areas on the lake but for more remote destinations you will require your own vehicle or a private transfer which we can arrange for you.